Materials & Supplies

 “We are launching the factory early next year as Space and Style positions itself to increase local production and reduce our tiles and steel imports,” founder and chief executive Winnie Ngumi said in an interview.

-Space and Style says the new factory, which is being funded through bank loans and shareholder equity, will hire expatriates from South Korea, New Zealand and Egypt to transfer skills and tech knowledge to the local staff who will operate on their own by mid-2020.
+Space and Style says the new factory, funded by bank loans and shareholder equity, will hire expatriates from South Korea, New Zealand, and Egypt to transfer skills and tech knowledge to the local staff who will operate on their own by mid-2020.

-The government is this year expected to launch the much-awaited affordable housing scheme, which is expected to raise the demand for building materials such as sand, cement, and roofing tiles as property investors rush to bridge the widening housing supply gap that currently stands nearly two million housing units.
+The government is expected to launch the affordable housing scheme this year.
+This is likely to increase the demand for building materials such as sand, cement, and roofing tiles as property investors rush to address the nearly two million housing unit supply gap.